thcheung/gpt-oss-chemical-agents/README.md

 # GPT-OSS Chemical Agents

-This project provides a Python-based assistant agent that leverages RDKit for cheminformatics tasks.
+This project provides a LLM agent that leverages RDKit for cheminformatics tasks.
 The agent is powered by the GPT-OSS model and can perform various molecular computations, such as calculating molecular weight, validating SMILES strings, and determining logP values.

 ## Features